Pepiloto/WorkshopDiscordBotNodeEpitech/Part0_installandsetup.md

 ## Install and setup
 ### Dev tools installation

-For developing a Discord bot with NodeJS, you need NodeJS and Discord.js.
+In order to develop a Discord bot with NodeJS, you need NodeJS and Discord.js.
 To install them, you can use those commands:
 ```bash
 # nodeJS , if not installed already